 We’ve talked to hundreds of employers focused on scheduling hourly employees.
 Without exception, the topic of attracting and holding on to good workers is a top concern.
 With unemployment rates nearing all-time lows, employers are doing everything they can to attract new talent in the worker dominated job market.
 As competition grows, employers are trying new tactics to attract employees.
 When online job posting isn’t enough, employers are sending recruiters to local football games and concerts.
 A few large chains are offering to pay employees by the day, rather than the traditional two-week paycheck.
 Some employers have gone so far as to add ping-pong, air hockey, and pool tables to their offices.

-Needing a better strategy, many companies are turning to scheduling software to improve worker satisfaction.
+Needing a better strategy, many companies are turning to workforce scheduling software to improve worker satisfaction.
 By offering transparent work schedules, shift-trading, shift reminders and self-service portals, employers are both recruiting new workers and holding on to top talent by improving how workers interact with the schedule.
 Creating a culture where employees are free to express scheduling preferences, improves their ability to balance work with life.

 On average, Shiftboard customers report a 40% decrease in turnover, saving them thousands every year.